Best Personal Loans for Excellent Credit in June 2024

 Here are a few of the factors you’ll want to consider before choosing a lender:

 • Rates: As a consumer with excellent credit, you may be eligible for some of the lowest interest rates lenders have to offer.
-To save money, it may be wise to compare rates from various lenders to see which company is willing to provide you with the lowest rates.
+To save money, it’s wise to compare rates from various lenders to see which company is willing to provide the lowest rates.

-• Terms: Before taking out a loan, you may want to consider how long you want to spend repaying it.
-Keep in mind, the shorter the loan term, the lower the APR tends to be and the less you may have to pay over the lifetime of the loan.
-On the other hand, with long-term loans, the higher the APR and the more you may have to pay.
-Likewise, a longer term can mean lower monthly payments.
+• Terms: Before taking out a loan, consider how long you want to spend repaying it.
+The shorter the loan term, the lower the APR tends to be and the less you may have to pay over the lifetime of the loan.
+On the other hand, long-term loans typically come with higher APRs, making them more expensive.

 • Amounts: As a consumer with a high credit score, you may be eligible for higher loan amounts.
 If you’re looking for a larger loan, be sure you have the income to pay it off.

 • Fees: Several common fees you may come across while shopping around for lenders include origination and late fees.
-However, there are several no-fee lenders out there that are worth considering.
+However, there are several no-fee lenders worth considering.

-• Perks: Some lenders offer perks such as the ability to change your due date or even skip a payment if you consistently make on-time payments.
+• Perks: Some lenders offer perks such as the ability to change your due date or even skip a payment if you consistently pay on time.
 Others may provide unemployment support if you find yourself unexpectedly without a job.

-• Prequalification services: The ability to use a soft credit pull to check your rates with lenders offers you the opportunity to see what you may qualify for without harming your credit score.
-Some lenders, like LightStream, however, do not allow for that so you’ll have to submit to a hard credit pull if you want to see your rates.
+• Prequalification services: The ability to use a soft credit pull to check your rates gives you the opportunity to see what you may qualify for without harming your credit score.
+Some lenders, like LightStream, however, don’t offer prequalification, so you’ll have to submit to a hard credit pull if you want to see your rates.

-• Customer service: Before agreeing to a personal loan, be sure to check what kind of customer service hours they hold and what types of platforms they offer when it comes to contacting them.
-Some lenders offer a convenient chat feature on their website while others can only be contacted by phone.
-Also, be sure to check lenders’ reviews in order to see what other customers are saying about the lender.
+• Customer service: Before agreeing to a personal loan, be sure to check what kind of customer service hours they have and what types of platforms they offer when it comes to contacting them.
+Some lenders offer a convenient chat feature on their website, while others can only be contacted by phone.
+Also, be sure to check lenders’ reviews in order to see what other customers are saying.

 How do you apply for a personal loan with excellent credit?